 Other skin changes that may occur around the vulva:

-Almost 20% of women with vulvar cancer have no symptoms.
+Some women with vulvar cancer have no symptoms.

 The following tests are used to diagnose vulvar cancer: